 October in New Orleans is nothing short of jam-packed.
-There’s National Fried Chicken Fest and NOLAxNOLA to kick off the month, and Halloween celebrations to close it all out.
-Fall brings cool weather alongside a wealth of festivals, including Crescent City Blues & BBQ Fest, Gentilly Fest, Tremé Fall Fest, Praise Fest, Reggae Fest, Fresh Mint Fest, and more.
+There’s National Fried Chicken Fest and NOLAxNOLA to kick off New Orleans Music Month, then Taylor Swift’s The Eras Tour and Halloween celebrations to close it all out.
+Fall brings cool weather alongside a slew of festivals, including Crescent City Blues & BBQ Fest, Gentilly Fest, Tremé Fall Fest, Praise Fest, Reggae Fest, and more.
 Don’t miss your chance to visit New Orleans this October.

 Celebrate Hispanic Heritage Month